 Several efforts are focused on repurposing already approved drugs to treat tuberous sclerosis complex.
 Everolimus is FDA-approved to treat SEGAs, facial angiofibromas, and other tumors.
 Everolimus also shows off-label promise as an antiepileptic drug.
 While not yet FDA-approved, rapamycin has shown efficacy in shrinking SEGAs, the brain tumor most commonly associated with TSC.
 Further studies exploring rapamycin’s effectiveness on other TSC-associated tumors are underway.
-In a trial involving more than 200 people with AED-resistant, TSC-related epilepsy, Epidiolex (cannabidiol or CBD) reduced their seizure frequency by half.
+In a trial involving more than 200 people with AED-resistant, TSC-related epilepsy, cannabidiol (Epidiolex) reduced their seizure frequency by half.
 Epidiolex is already approved by the FDA to treat other refractory epilepsies like LGS and Dravet syndrome.

 Learn more about how CBD is used to treat severe epilepsy.

 Depending on the type and region of a person’s seizure activity, epilepsy surgery may bring seizures under control.
 If the seizure focus can be targeted through precise brain imaging and an EEG, and if it is in a part of the brain that will not affect critical function or quality of life, surgery could reduce or eliminate epilepsy.